PixetBits/Bucket-1-3/README.md

 ## Error skip
 If a line can rise an error, put an ``?`` in the end of the line, e.g.

-      str number as 1
+      str number as yes
       >>> [Compiler Error] This is not a string value.
 In line [str number as 0]

-      str number as 1?
+      str number as yes?
       >>>

 ## Bucket default functions